iva2k/ionic3-feathers/README.md

 $ npm test
 ```

-Now let's create a service to respond to the client in the Ionic app, answer some questions:
+Now let's create a backend service using Feathers to respond to the client in the Ionic app.
+Call the command and answer some questions:

 ```bash
 $ feathers generate service